 The Employment Training Panel (ETP) provides funding to employers to assist in upgrading the skills of their workers through training that leads to good paying, long-term jobs.
 The ETP was created in 1982 by the California State Legislature and is funded by California employers through a special payroll tax.
 The ETP is a funding agency, not a training agency.
 Businesses determine their own training needs and how to provide training.
 ETP staff is available to assist in applying for funds and other aspects of participation.

 The Franchise Tax Board is responsible for administering two of California’s major tax programs: Personal Income Tax and the Corporation Tax.
-The Board also has responsibility for administering other nontax programs and delinquent debt collection functions, including delinquent vehicle registration debt collections on behalf of the Department of Motor Vehicles and court–ordered debt.
+The Board also administers other non-tax programs and provides delinquent debt collection functions, including delinquent vehicle registration debt collections on behalf of the Department of Motor Vehicles and court–ordered debt.
 Businesses can access tax forms, make payments and get information on corporate filings.

-The Governor’s Office of Business and Economic Development (GO-Biz) was created by Governor Edmund G. Brown Jr. to serve as California’s single point of contact for economic development and job creation efforts.
+The Governor’s Office of Business and Economic Development (GO-Biz) serves as California’s single point of contact for economic development and job creation efforts.
 GO-Biz offers a range of services to business owners including: attraction, retention and expansion services, site selection, permit streamlining, clearing of regulatory hurdles, small business assistance, international trade development, assistance with state government and much more.